hashicorp/design-system/README.md

 #### @hashicorp/flight-icons

-See [flight-icons/CONTRIBUTING](packages/flight-icons/CONTRIBUTING.md) guide for details on how to use the "sync/build/release" scripts, that export the assets from Figma and generate a bundle of standalone SVG files.
+See [flight-icons/CONTRIBUTING](packages/flight-icons/CONTRIBUTING.md) guide for details on how to use the "sync/build" scripts, that export the assets from Figma and generate a bundle of standalone SVG files.

 #### @hashicorp/ember-flight-icons

-See [ember-flight-icons/CONTRIBUTING](packages/ember-flight-icons/CONTRIBUTING.md) guide for details on how to build, test and release the Ember addon.
+See [ember-flight-icons/CONTRIBUTING](packages/ember-flight-icons/CONTRIBUTING.md) guide for details on how to build and test the Ember addon.

-### Releasing

-See the [RELEASE](RELEASE.md) guide for details.

 ## License